8. Statements¶

 be thrown at any place in the code.

-8.15. try
+8.15. try Statements¶

-statement runs blocks of code, and provides sets of catch clauses
+A try statement runs blocks of code, and provides sets of catch clauses

 to handle different exceptions and errors (see Error Handling).